Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: General 'T-duality' transformation

-Consequently it always exists a hyperbolic matrix for this case. \end{itemize} \end{itemize} In conclusion there always exists a parabolic transformation $\mathcal{T}$, and an hyperbolic transformation $\mathcal{T}_h$ inside the set of T-dualities transformations allowed for any value of the central charge $\mathtt{n}$.
+In conclusion there always exists a parabolic transformation $\mathcal{T}$, and an hyperbolic transformation $\mathcal{T}_h$ inside the set of 'T-dualities' transformations allowed for any value of the central charge $\mathtt{n}$.
 Each hyperbolic transformation has a different trace for any different set of charges.